umbert0dev/stremio-addon-v3/README.md

 🔹 **Current functionality**
 - Retrieves **m3u8** video streams from [Rojadirecta](https://www.rojadirecta.eu).
+- Retrieves **m3u8** video streams from [Matchstream](https://www.matchstream.do).

 🔹 **Future goals**
-- The architecture is designed to be modular, making it easy to add **new streaming providers** beyond Rojadirecta.
+- The architecture is designed to be modular, making it easy to add **new streaming providers** beyond single provider.
 - The aim is to keep the addon flexible and expandable, supporting multiple content sources without changing the core logic.

 ---